huytd/goxkey/README.md

    cargo bundle
    ```

 After that, you'll find the `Gõ Key.app` file in the `target/debug/bundle` folder.
+Copy it to your `/Applications` folder.

+5. **(Important!):** Before you run the app, make you you already allowed Accessibility access for the app.
+Follow the [guide in the Wiki](https://github.com/huytd/goxkey/wiki/H%C6%B0%E1%BB%9Bng-d%E1%BA%ABn-s%E1%BB%ADa-l%E1%BB%97i-kh%C3%B4ng-g%C3%B5-%C4%91%C6%B0%E1%BB%A3c-ti%E1%BA%BFng-Vi%E1%BB%87t-tr%C3%AAn-macOS) to do so.

+Without this step, the app will crash and can't be use.

 ## Dependencies